Managing Landscape Turfgrasses Under Heat and Drought Conditions

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-I’m increasingly seeing drought-stressed turfgrass in eastern NC.
+Collapse ▲I’m increasingly seeing drought-stressed turfgrass in eastern NC.
 The US Drought Monitor of North Carolina on July 2nd, has two-thirds of the state state in “moderate drought”, with pockets of the state in a “severe drought”.
 With high temperatures and little to no rain in the immediate forecast, I anticipate the drought levels to increase statewide in the coming weeks.
 The result will likely be more brown lawns.

 High temperatures cause cool-season grasses like tall fescue or Kentucky bluegrass to photorespire.
 This results in a heavy energy toll on the plant, even when adequate soil moisture is available to the turf.
 High heat with a drought is more problematic for cool-season grasses.
 While these grasses are capable of going semi-dormant under drought conditions, they are more likely to be severely damaged than warm-season grasses if under prolonged heat and drought.

 Heat alone is generally not problematic with warm-season turfgrasses unless there is low soil moisture or a restricted rootzone.
 In many NC landscapes, the turfgrass is not irrigated.
 In those instances, all the locally grown turfgrass species may begin to brown under our current conditions.
 Zoysiagrass will often brown before bermudagrass, even though long-term drought tolerance may be similar.
-Centipedegrass and St. Augustinegrass may initailly handle drought conditions due to their stolons, but will suffer more than zoysiagrass and bermudagrass over time.
+Centipedegrass and St. Augustinegrass may initially handle drought conditions due to having stolons, but will suffer more than zoysiagrass and bermudagrass over time.
 All warm-season grass species may turn brown and then slowly green up with the return of favorable soil moisture.
 Even though the grasses may currently be more brown than green, they can usually handle appreciable dry conditions in terms of survival.

 Depending on your irrigation capacity and current level of irrigation restrictions, you can either irrigate to maintain growth and green color or irrigate for turf survival, allowing the turfgrass to go semi-dormant to dormant.
 Turf survival under drought conditions is affected by turf species, turf age, rooting depth, soil type, shade, maintenance practices, traffic, and heat, so it is difficult to provide an exact minimum watering plan to ensure survival under severe drought conditions.